Cadene/torchnet-m2caiworkflow/README.md

 - cnn: no smoothing
 - cnn_smooth: smoothing on 5 frames
 - hmm: smoothing on 5 frames then smoothing with hmm in online mode
-- hmm: same but in offline model
+- hmm_offline: same but in offline model

 TODO EXPLAIN